tsnellgrove/dark_castle2/castle_to_do2.md

 			- imports, check for quit, timer code, std code (all prints to buffer)
 			- end() => updates end_state
 	- Functionalize thoughts:
 		- What is the value of functionalizing?
 Maybe just convert output to buffer??

+Some Day:
+	- Investigate AWS implemenations
+	- Future deployment options: Cloud web, instance, container, Lambda / serverless, mobile, text, echo

 3.x Minor Edits:
 	Joshua idea: give the player an option to be a boy (Burt) or a girl (Rose); or maybe let them choose their own name